Ultracoherent superconducting cavity-based multiqudit platform with error-resilient control: Sideband-mediated Virtual Raman Interaction for Cavity Entanglement

 In addition to post-selecting on erasure errors, we also perform mid-circuit detection of transmon heating errors, which, as previously discussed, are the dominant source of dephasing in the VRBS operation.
-These heating errors are detected via a transmon measurement, which\textemdash when post-selecting on the transmon being in the ground state\textemdash introduces negligible backaction on the cavity states due to the weak hybridization between the transmon and the cavities in our regime.
-We verify that the cavity Fock state lifetimes are unaffected by repeated transmon measurements in Appendix~\ref{app:cavity_mapping}.
-We demonstrate the resulting fidelity improvement using a SWAP operation.
-To amplify the effect of heating, we apply a sequence of SWAP gates implemented via the same VRBS interaction.
-As a baseline, Fig.~\ref{fig3}(d, top) shows the outcome of this sequence\textemdash initialized in $\lvert g10\rangle$\textemdash with only a final erasure check.
-The measured heating rate is found to be approximately 1\% per SWAP (See Appendix~\ref{app:transmon_heating}).
-To quantify the benefit of heating error detection, we then perform transmon measurements after each SWAP.
-The corresponding results, also shown in Fig.~\ref{fig3}(d, middle), exhibit a clear improvement in contrast after one hundred SWAPs, corresponding to a two-fold improvement in fidelity (infidelity drop from $0.4\%\rightarrow0.2\%$).
-We further verify that this improvement holds for initial states prepared as entangled superpositions of the two modes (i.e., equatorial states on the Bloch sphere in the dual-rail encoding) by applying a $U_{\mathrm{BS}}$ following the initialization of a Fock state in one mode (Fig.~\ref{fig3}(d, bottom)).
-We thereby realize a partially error-detected SWAP gate, which can be incorporated mid-circuit to improve the fidelity of shallow-depth algorithms and to support dual-rail surface code implementations~\cite{Taka2023} using simpler fixed-frequency transmon couplers.
-This error-detection scheme can also be extended to beamsplitter operations via additional pulse calibration steps that compensate for Stark shift effects~\cite{LuSchoelkopf2023}.
-Based on the SWAP gate measurement results, we infer a coherence-limited fidelity of $\mathcal{F}^*_\mathrm{BS} \approx 99.9\%$ for the error-detected beamsplitter gate—comparable to state-of-the-art results, albeit with longer gate durations, but achieved using significantly simpler circuit hardware.
+These heating errors are detected via a transmon measurement, which has been verified to have negligible backaction on the cavity states due to their weak hybridization (see Supplementary Section~XII).
+We demonstrate the resulting fidelity improvement using a sequence of SWAP operations implemented via the same VRBS interaction, which amplifies the effects of heating.
+As a baseline, Fig.~\ref{fig3}(d, top) shows the outcome of this sequence\textemdash initialized in $\lvert g10\rangle$\textemdash with only a final erasure check, with measured heating rate approximately 1\% per SWAP (see Supplementary Section~XII).
+To quantify the benefit of heating-error detection, we perform transmon measurements after each SWAP; the results (Fig.~\ref{fig3}(d, middle)) show a clear contrast improvement after 100 SWAPs, corresponding to a twofold fidelity enhancement (infidelity reduced from $0.4\%$ to $0.2\%$).
+We further verify that this improvement holds for initial states prepared as entangled superpositions of the two modes (i.e., equatorial states on the Bloch sphere in the dual-rail encoding) by applying a $U_{\mathrm{BS}}$ following the initialization of a Fock state in one mode (Fig.~\ref{fig3}(d, bottom)), and another $U_{\mathrm{BS}}(\phi)$ before the readout to account for Stark-shift-induced phase rotations (see Supplementary Section~XI).

+Based on the SWAP gate measurement results, we infer a coherence-limited fidelity approaching $99.9\%$ for the error-detected beamsplitter gate—comparable to state-of-the-art results, albeit with longer gate durations, but achieved using significantly simpler circuit hardware.